Ginjinha in Lisbon: 4 Authentic Places to Drink It

 Yet, before he produced ginja, a similar cherry liqueur, which was very expensive yet time-consuming to make, it was served in Portugal mostly to upper-class citizens.
 It was so expensive because they fermented it directly from the cherries.

-At the time, a friar based in the Igreja de Santo Antonio church suggested that Espinheira make a similar-tasting drink by infusing the cherries with an aquardente to mask the pungent alcohol taste using cinnamon and sugar.
+At the time, a friar at the Igreja de Santo António church suggested that Espinheira make a similar-tasting drink by infusing the cherries with an aquardente to mask the pungent alcohol taste using cinnamon and sugar.

 It produced less time and cost and was a success with the residents.
 Today, you can still visit the bar to enjoy this alcoholic drink.
 It became a favorite among people and was used as medicine.

-With time, it became a dinner drink and a drink of choice with the locals.
+With time, it became a dinner drink and popular digestif.
+If you’re interested in exploring more Portuguese alcoholic beverages beyond ginjinha, check out my Portuguese wine guide and a drink of choice with the locals.
 During the 20th century, it became available in a small shot glass given to children to cure illnesses but mainly to let them sleep.

 Is It Ginja or Ginjinha